QuantEcon/lecture-python-intro/in-work/markov_chains.md

 97% probability of transitioning from normal growth to normal growth (staying in the same state).

-Note that these are *conditional* probabilties --- the probability of transitioning from one state to another (or staying at the same one) conditional on the current state.
+Note that these are *conditional* probabilities --- the probability of transitioning from one state to another (or staying at the same one) conditional on the current state.